 Once you’ve submitted your Common Short Code Campaign Application, the Short Code Registry will review it.
 If your Short Code Application is approved, it moves on to the next step in the process.
 If it’s denied, someone from the Short Code Registry will contact you to discuss why it was denied and what you need to do to fix the issues.

 To avoid delays in the Short Code Application review process, make sure to double-check your application for incomplete or missing information.

 After the Short Code Registry has approved your Short Code Application, it’s sent to the various wireless carriers for their approvals.
 If your Short Code Application is approved by the wireless carriers, it moves to the next step in the process.
 If it’s denied, someone from the Short Code Registry will contact you to discuss why it was denied and what you need to do to fix the issues in your Short Code Application.

-Once your Short Code Application is approved by the wireless carriers, you’ll now need to start the provisioning process.
-For a detailed look at what’s involved to provision a short code, click here.
+Once the wireless carriers have approved your Short Code Application, you’ll need to start the provisioning process.
+Here’s a detailed look at what’s involved in provisioning a short code.

-Short Code Application – Required Information
+Short Code Application: Required Information